ZKNoxHQ/ZKNOXblue/README.md

 ## Security

 ZKNOX Blue installs **official Ledger applications** only.
-All apps are verified and signed through ZKNOX's HSM infrastructure, ensuring the same security level as Ledger Live.
+All apps are verified and signed through Ledger's HSM infrastructure, ensuring the same security level as Ledger Live.

 ## Links